-28.05 All goals must be set up securely and in accordance with the IFAB Laws of the Game.
+- 30.05 All goals must be set up securely and in accordance with the IFAB Laws of the Game and UEFA's instructions.
 No additional structural elements or physical support may be used inside the net or in its immediate surroundings other than bars fixing the goal net to the ground and goal net stanchions behind and outside the net.
-Portable goals must not be used.
+Portable goals must not be used. - 30.06 It is the responsibility of the home club to ensure that the area immediately adjacent to the pitch is safe for players and referees including, but not limited to, securely installing additional, high-quality, green artificial turf around the field of play if necessary. - 30.07 All clubs must respect the pitch cutting guidelines. - 30.08 All clubs must respect for both the MD-1 trainings and pre-match warm-up the respective pitch protection maps.

-Article 29 Artificial turf
+Article 31 Artificial turf

-- 29.01 With the exception of the final, which must be played on natural turf, matches in the competition may be played on artificial turf in accordance with the UEFA Stadium Infrastructure Regulations and provided that such artificial turf is certified as FIFA Quality Pro. - 29.02 The owner of the artificial turf and the home club are fully responsible for meeting the above requirements, in particular those related to: - a. maintenance work and ongoing improvement measures; and - b. safety and environmental measures as set out in the FIFA Quality Programme for Football Turf Handbook of Requirements and the FIFA Quality Programme for Football Turf Handbook of Test Methods. - 29.03 The owner of the artificial turf and the home club must obtain sufficient warranties and/or guarantees related to the material and the installation from the manufacturer and the installer of the artificial turf. - 29.04 UEFA cannot be held responsible for any damages to third parties resulting from the use of the artificial turf
+- 31.01 With the exception of the final, which must be played on natural turf, matches in the competition may be played on artificial turf in accordance with the UEFA Stadium Infrastructure Regulations and provided that such artificial turf is certified as FIFA Quality Pro (certification to be provided by 2 June 2023 valid for the whole season). - 31.02 The owner of the artificial turf and the home club are fully responsible for meeting the above requirements, in particular those related to: - a. maintenance work and ongoing improvement measures; and - b. safety and environmental measures as set out in the FIFA Quality Programme for Football Turf Handbook of Requirements and the FIFA Quality Programme for Football Turf Handbook of Test Methods. - 31.03 The owner of the artificial turf and the home club must obtain sufficient warranties and/or guarantees related to the material and the installation from the manufacturer and the installer of the artificial turf. - 31.04 UEFA cannot be held responsible for any damages to third parties resulting from the use of the artificial turf.

-Article 30 Retractable stadium roofs
+Article 32 Retractable stadium roofs

-- 30.01 Before the match, the UEFA match delegate, in consultation with the referee, decides whether a stadium's retractable roof will be open or closed during the match.
-This decision must be announced at the pre-match organisational meeting, although it may subsequently be altered at any time prior to kick-off if the weather changes, again in consultation with the referee. - 30.02 If the match starts with the roof closed, it must remain closed until half-time or for the entire match.
+32.01 Before the match, the UEFA match delegate, in consultation with the referee, decides whether a stadium's retractable roof will be open or closed during the match.
+This decision must be announced at the match organisational meeting,

+- although it may subsequently be altered at any time prior to kick-off if the weather changes, again in consultation with the referee. - 32.02 If the match starts with the roof closed, it must remain closed until half-time or for the entire match.
 If the match starts with the roof open, only the referee has the authority to order its closure during the match, subject to any applicable laws issued by a competent state authority.
 Such a decision may only be taken if the weather seriously deteriorates.
 If the referee does order the roof to be closed during the match, it must remain closed until half-time or the final whistle.

-Article 31 Floodlights
+Article 33 Floodlights